nkcheung95/FMD-brachialtools-analyzer/README.md

 source("https://github.com/nkcheung95/FMD-brachialtools-analyzer/blob/main/FMD_R_mod_visc.r")
 ```

-You should now have a folder labelled "data" nested in the folder
+You should now have a folder labelled "data" nested in the working folder.
 Into this folder, you can now drop your working data

 ## File Preparation